jhweintraub/the-crypto-conundrum/docs/source/ethereum_explained/misconceptions.rst

 We saw this exact situation happen with the `DAO-Hack <https://www.gemini.com/cryptopedia/the-dao-hack-makerdao>`_.
 In 2016 a massive hack occurred, that resulted in a `community vote on whether or not to reverse the transaction <https://futurism.com/the-dao-heist-undone-97-of-eth-holders-vote-for-the-hard-fork>`_, and split the chain.
 A large group of miners said that they didn't support the reversal, and as a result a chain known as *Ether-Classic* resulted, while the main chain had the hack reversed.
 Anyone who didn't agree with the decision could mine on Ether-Classic, while everyone who did stayed on the main-chain.
 It was up to the individual to decide what they wanted to do.

+Technically anything that happens on Ethereum can be reversed, **BUT ONLY IF PEOPLE AGREE TO IT**.
+No singular entity can reverse things.
+The only reason that one-time occurrence happened was because the community deemed it too important and problematic not too, and in a decentralized-way, agreed to take steps to reverse it.
+The goal of Cryptocurrency isn't a strict-set of rules that can never be changed. **It's to create a system where change can occur without relying on a central-entity to will it into existence.** In fact, there have been tons of other instances of hacks `bigger than the DAO <https://www.cnn.com/2021/08/11/tech/crypto-hack/index.html>`_ that didn't get rolled back because the community decided not to.
+Do some research on how things actually went down before you blindly accept all the fear and misinformation about these things.

 Vitalik and the Foundation
 *****************************